-30. Previously Authorized Activities:
+30. Grandfathered Activities:

 - a.
-All activities previously verified as a Non-Reporting Activity under PASPGP-6 that meet the PASPGP-7 Non-Reporting criteria and comply with all its terms, conditions, limits, and best management practices are reauthorized by the PASPGP-7 without further notice to the applicable Corps District.
-The duration of these verifications will be for the term of PASPGP-7 (July 1, 2031) or applicable PADEP Chapter 105 authorization, whichever is less.
-If the previously verified PASPGP-6 Non-Reporting activity does not meet the PASPGP-7 Non-Reporting criteria, or does not comply with all the terms, conditions, limits, and best management practices identified and required by PASPGP-7, the activity is not automatically authorized by PASPGP-7.
-For these activities, an application must be submitted to the applicable Corps District to determine if the project qualifies for PASPGP-7. - b.
-All activities previously verified as a Reporting Activity under PASPGP-6 that comply with all the terms, conditions, limits, and best management practices identified and required by PASPGP-7 are authorized by PASPGP-7 without further notice to the applicable Corps District.
-In addition, all special conditions attached to the original PASPGP-6 verification become special conditions for the PASPGP-7 verification.
-The duration of the verification is for five years from issuance of the PASPGP-6 verification or when the applicable PADEP Chapter 105 authorization expires, whichever is less.
-Please note, any request for modification of the authorized work and/or special conditions must be submitted in writing to the applicable Corps district.
-If the previously verified PASPGP-6 Reporting Activity does not comply with the PASPGP-7 terms, conditions, limits, and best management practices, the activity is not automatically authorized by the PASPGP-7.
-For these activities, an application must be submitted to the applicable Corps district for federal authorization. - c.
-All activities verified as a Non-Reporting Activity under PASPGP-6 that are now a Reporting Activity under PASPGP-7, where the verification was issued between April 01, 2026, and June 30, 2026, and do not exceed the eligibility thresholds of PASPGP-7, have until June 30, 2027 to complete the regulated activities authorized by the PASPGP-6 verification under a PASPGP-7 verification.
+All activities previously authorized as a Non-Reporting Activities under PASPGP-5 that meet the PASPGP-6 Non-Reporting criteria and comply with all the terms, conditions, limits, and best management practices identified and required by PASPGP-6, are reauthorized by the PASPGP-6 without further notice to the applicable Corps District.
+The duration of these authorizations will be for the term of PASPGP-6 (June 30, 2026) or applicable PADEP Chapter 105 authorization, whichever is less.
+If the previously authorized PASPGP-5 Non-Reporting activity does not meet the PASPGP-6 Non-Reporting criteria, or does not comply with all the terms, conditions, limits, and best management practices identified and required by the PASPGP-6, the activity is not automatically authorized by the PASPGP-6.
+For these activities, an application must be submitted to the applicable Corps District to determine if the project qualifies for the PASPGP-6. - b.
+All activities previously verified as a Reporting Activities under PASPGP-5 that comply with all the terms, conditions, limits, and best management practices identified and required by the PASPGP-6 are authorized by the PASPGP-6 without further notice to the applicable Corps District.
+In addition, all special conditions attached to the original

+PASPGP-5 verification are to become special conditions for the PASPGP-6 authorization.
+The duration of the authorization is for five years from issuance of the PASPGP-5 verification or when the applicable PADEP Chapter 105 authorization expires, whichever is less.
+Please note, any request for modification of the authorized work and/or special conditions must be submitted in writing to the applicable Corps District.
+If the previously authorized PASPGP-5 Reporting Activity does not comply with the PASPGP-6 terms, conditions, limits, and best management practices, the activity is not automatically authorized by the PASPGP-6.
+For these activities an application must be submitted to the applicable Corps District for federal authorization.